-The $q = \pm 1$ domain walls [Figs.~\ref{fig:bvp:types}(c)--\ref{fig:bvp:types}(f)] have a lowered symmetry that manifests itself in a nonzero spin polarization $S_3$ and co-directed currents $\mathbf{j}_\pm \propto n_\pm \nabla \phi_\pm$ even at $v = 0$.
-Moreover, $\nabla (\mathbf{j}_+ + \mathbf{j}_-)$ is also nonzero, which can be attributed only to the external driving.
-To illustrate this point, Fig.~\ref{fig:bvp:types}(g) shows function $K(x)$ that determines the source term in the continuity equation~\eqref{eq:continuity}. $K(x) > 0$ means that the system has an external source of particles at a given $x$, which is balanced by a ``negative source'' at $-x$.
-For $q = 1$, the whole picture suggests that particles tunnel from positive to negative $x$ under the external field.
-In turn, on both sides of $x = 0$ this effect is balanced by currents with $\nabla (\mathbf{j}_+ + \mathbf{j}_-) \neq 0$, so that Eq.~\eqref{eq:continuity} is satisfied statically $(\partial_t n_\pm = 0)$.
+The $q = \pm 1$ domain walls [Figs.~\ref{fig:bvp:types}(c)--\ref{fig:bvp:types}(f)] have nonzero spin polarizations $S_3$ and co-directed currents $\mathbf{j}_\pm \propto n_\pm \nabla \phi_\pm$ even at $v = 0$.
+Moreover, $\nabla (\mathbf{j}_+ + \mathbf{j}_-)$ is also nonzero, which can be attributed only to external driving.
+To illustrate this point, Fig.~\ref{fig:bvp:types}(g) shows function $K(x)$ that determines the source term in the continuity equation~\eqref{eq:continuity}. $K(x) > 0$ means that the system has an external source of particles at a given $x$, compensated by a ``negative source'' at~$-x$.
+For $q = +1$, the whole picture suggests that particles tunnel from positive to negative $x$ under the external field.
+In turn, on both sides of $x = 0$ these sources are counterbalanced by the currents with $\nabla (\mathbf{j}_+ + \mathbf{j}_-) \neq 0$, so that Eq.~\eqref{eq:continuity} is satisfied statically $(\partial_t n_\pm = 0)$.

-Figure~\ref{fig:bvp:series:pump} shows how the dips in $n_\pm$ and spatial widths depend on $f$ for different domain walls.
+Figure~\ref{fig:bvp:series:pump} shows how the spatial widths and peak values of $n_\pm$ depend on $f$ for different types of domain walls.
 The widths $\sigma_\pm$ are calculated by fitting the numerically obtained phase patterns $\phi_\pm(x)$ with appropriately scaled kinks,